My mind has a mind of its own.

 Me: Not yet.

 Step Two involves witnessing the thought without becoming attached to it.
 So I spent a moment listening to my mind whine about my foot in a detached way, much like you would watch raindrops slide down your windowpane.
-Eventually the whining stopped and I resumed my practice for few minutes.
+Eventually the whining stopped and things were quiet for few minutes.

 Monkey Mind: Hey, you left those shirts in the washing machine.